The elements of organizational culture will vary across companies, but one fact remains constant: a healthy one is invaluable.

-In the U.S., 35 percent of employees claim they would pass on their ideal job opportunity if the organizational culture didn’t appeal to them.
-Your organizational culture isn’t something you can hide from job seekers — they’ll be able to get a sense of your organization almost immediately and use it to inform their decision.
+Your organizational culture isn’t something you can hide from job seekers.
+They’ll be able to get a sense of your organization almost immediately and use it to inform their decision.
 To avoid losing the interest of top candidates, prioritize creating an organizational culture that leaves a strong impression.

 A strong candidate experience starts with your organizational culture.

 Winning organizational cultures prioritize employees and their relationship to the company and its goals, which creates a positive employee experience.
 These individuals are likely to be engaged with and passionate about their work, two positive attributes that job seekers can pick up on.
 A strong corporate culture will entice equally motivated candidates that will add to your company’s culture and improve business.

 Building a positive organizational culture that supports employees’ unique needs and work styles can lead to increased productivity and performance.